Sunday, March 1, 2026

 2026 We Turn 18 Again Beginning in January!

 30 Jan: Great-granddaughter Charlotte successfully competed and won the yellow belt in Taekwondo.
 We successfully slept, oatmealed, exercised, and walked.
 Ron walked twice.
-And here is a photo of Vol I of the four volumes.

 29 Jan: Here we are just bouncing to the end of January achieving goals.
 We exercised and walked twice.
 Cynthia had a pedi/mani and returned items at UPS.
 Ron has moved on to Hico, the last Watershed before editing and creating the index for Volume Four.
 Yay.
-It certainly will be a treat for this to be off to the publisher when we leave for Pritikin and we can focus on eating and exercise.
+It certainly will be a treat for this to be off to the publisher when we leave for Pritikin so we can focus on eating and exercise.
 3.15 Miles!
 HOORAY

 27 Jan: We had a fabulous day, or was that yesterday?
 Cynthia is elated to feel so great.
 We did our morning stretches, she did the physical therapist's workout, and we did an upper-body workout at the fitness center, followed by a 15-minute walk on the trail.
 How exciting is this?
 The best part of workouts and walking is the exhilaration.
 Ron is making great progress with Volume Four.
 Cynthia worked with DNA correspondence.
 Lauren sent Grandmother a list of questions with answers that might make another book.
 It is a joy to have so many grandchildren.
 Ron is walking the trail earlier tonight.
 2.31 Miles